JS-codev/portfolio/Projects/React/Online Investment Calculator/Video Preview & Explanation.md

     - Move `import { useState } from 'react';` from `UserInput.jsx` to `App.jsx` also
     - In `App.jsx`, update `<UserInput />` to `<UserInput userInput={userInput} onChange={handleChange} />` so that values in userInput / handleChange gets passed as a value to `Userinput.jsx` component

-- Create an `investment.js` file that has these 4 varibles for calculation:
+- Create an `investment.js` file that has these 4 variables for calculation:
 ```jsx
 //investment.js
 export function calculateInvestmentResults({